Sledmine/mimic/README.md

 sync using Lua scripting on the server side and sending that information back to the client players connected to the server that need that information depending on the situation.

-**NOTE:** By now script events only can be synced by recompiling target map HSC using an script rewriter via the **Mimic Adapter Tool**.
+**NOTE:** HSC scripts only can be synced by transpiling HSC scripts to Lua using the new transpiler script, check the [HSC Transpiler](https://github.com/Sledmine/coop-evolved/blob/1.10.0/docs/PORTING_MAPS.md) documentation for more information about how to use it.

 # Features
 - [x] Matches server side bipeds to client side bipeds